ilhamwahabi/ilhamwahabi/README.md

 I'm a frontend developer based on Bandung, Indonesia.
 Currently I was student in Institut Teknologi Bandung with major of Informatics.
 I'm also a speaker on web development topics.

-I often use React (and React Native) but also able to use Vue, Angular, Svelte, Flutter, etc. I'm always interested in learning new things especially if it's frontend technology.
+- Prefer use React (and React Native) but also able to use others :handshake:
 - I love to develop eye-candy user interfaces :candy:
 - Use Node.js if I need backend (since it still Javascript) :flushed:
 - Interested to explore Golang, Rust, Reason :wink: